ArthurCC/java-challenge/readme.md

 #### Running the app

+-   Clone this repository or download and extract project zip file
 -   Run with `mvn spring-boot:run` or with IDE
 -   To run with web security disabled use `mvn spring-boot:run -Dspring-boot.run.arguments=--app.security.enabled=false`.
 You can also set the property `app.security.enabled` to `false` in application.properties file and run the app normally.